An informative look at the performance of these QLED 4K HDR TVs

 The Q90R was much more visually transparent; it was like looking through an open window into the outdoors.
 The Q70R just could not match that level of transparency.

-The Q90R also produced a better three dimensional image bringing a more life-like appearance to the picture quality.
+The Q90R also produced a better three-dimensional image bringing a more life-like appearance to the picture quality.

-The Q90R delivered a more refined picture image, with a lot more detail and clarity; the image was also much smoother without losing any fine detail and texture of objects that were being displayed on screen.
+The Q90R delivered a more refined picture image, with a lot more detail and clarity; the image was also much smoother without losing any fine detail and texture of objects that were being displayed on the screen.

-With that said, the Q70R was definitely no slouch in contrast and black level performance, and was very good in its own right, however it just could not match the sheer capabilities of the flagship Q90R.
+With that said, the Q70R was definitely no slouch in contrast and black-level performance and was very good in its own right, however, it just could not match the sheer capabilities of the flagship Q90R.

 Black screen uniformity was very good on both TVs, and I did not detect any clouding or backlight leakage.

-Color reproduction was remarkable on the Q90; colors were extremely rich and vivid, with a very accurate and natural tonal balance which added a great sense realism to its color palette.
+Color reproduction was remarkable on the Q90; colors were extremely rich and vivid, with a very accurate and natural tonal balance which added a great sense of realism to its color palette.
 The Q70 did a very good job with color reproduction as well, and I was very satisfied with its performance; yet again, it just couldn’t compete with the exceptional color rendering of the Q90.

 One area of performance I found very surprising was how well Samsung’s Wide Angle technology works on the Q90R.
-When viewing the TV at the widest possible angles, I did not see any loss in contrast, color saturation or brightness.
+When viewing the TV at the widest possible angles, I did not see any loss, in contrast, color saturation or brightness.
 I was very impressed, especially since most LED/LCD TVs suffer picture quality loss at wide viewing angles – which was the case with the Q70R.

 Motion handling was very good on both TVs, and there were no immediate concerns regarding motion artifacts.
 Input lag was also very good measuring approximately 14 ms on both displays, which makes them ideal for gaming.

 I’ve read other reviews about the Q90R and have seen the claims regarding how this display rivals an OLED TV in picture quality.
 I must say I had my doubts about this claim until I saw the Q90R with my own eyes.
-I now have to agree – If I didn’t know any better I would or could have believed I was looking at an OLED TV.
-That’s just how close the picture quality of the Q90R is to an OLED display when viewing high quality content.
-I very was impressed.
+I now have to agree – if I didn’t know any better I would or could have believed I was looking at an OLED TV.
+That’s just how close the picture quality of the Q90R is to an OLED display when viewing high-quality content.
+I was very impressed.